Gingko Bioworks, valued at $15B, begins trading today: Here’s how their business works – TechCrunch

 Shares opened at $11.15 each this morning under the ticker DNA — biotech dieharders will recognize it as the former ticker used by Genentech.

-The decor also sports a company motto: “Grow everything.”
+The décor also sports a company motto: “Grow everything.”

 Ginkgo was founded in 2009, and now bills itself as a synthetic biology platform.
 That’s essentially premised on the idea that one day, we’ll use cells to “grow everything,” and Gingko’s plan is to be that platform used to do that growing.